tve/mqboard/README.md

 ## Contents

+This repo contains a number of parts that can be used individually, such as the MQTT client library.
+But all the parts of the repo also form a whole that can be installed on a board as a micro framework that makes it easy to add/remove functional modules.

 The contents of this repo is:
 - `mqtt_async` contains an MQTT client library that uses asyncio, is optimized for streaming files, and forms the backbone of most other libraries and tools here.
+It is used by other parts of the repo but can easily be used stand-alone.
 - `mqrepl` contains a library to run a REPL via MQTT, basically to be able to send filesystem and interactive commands to a MicroPython board via MQTT.
 - `mqboard` contains a python commandline tool to be run on a developer's machine to send commands to `mqrepl`.
-- `board` contains sample `boot.py`, `main.py`, etc. files to populate a board for use my `mqrepl`.
+- `board` contains `boot.py` and `main.py` plus associated files to make it easy to add modules to a board.
+- `mqrepl/mqwdt` implements a watchdog timer that periodically pings the `mqrepl` via the MQTT broker to ensure that the board is still functional and can be comandeered remotely.

 ## Testing